 Mobile payment companies Payleven and SumUp merged in April 2016.
-The combined company trades under the name SumUp.
-While existing merchants are not affected by the merger, we give a run-down of four Payleven alternatives for those considering accepting card payments on mobile devices.
+The combined company now trades under the name SumUp.
+While existing merchants are not affected by the merger, we give a run-down of Payleven alternatives for those considering accepting card payments on mobile devices.

 |Contactless reader + an app + simple rates|

-|Contactless reader + functionally-rich app + sliding scale rates|
+|Contactless reader + feature-rich app + simple rates|

 |Contactless reader + an app + complicated rates and payment terms|